kimura-tiago/CRUD-API-REST/README.md

-# challenge-dock-api-rest
+# CRUD-api-rest
-Dock's challenge to create a API-Rest of bank account
+Create a API-Rest in golang of AccountHolder